-According to this case study report, the number of global internet users on mobile devices has overtaken desktop users.
+According to this case study report, the number of global internet users on mobile devices has now overtaken desktop users.

 There appear to be two versions of this website, one for mobile viewing and one the desktop viewing.

-My advice to this website owner would be, to have mobile responsiveness built into the desktop site so that when the site is being viewed on mobile devices, the code is easily translated to make the website responsive.
+My advice to this website owner would be to have mobile responsiveness built into the desktop site so that when the site is being viewed on mobile devices, the code is easily translated to make the website responsive.

 Here are some of the screen captures for the page speed performance of this website.

-Being a web designer and developer, the websites I’ve created for my own clients have been bold, clean, modern and fresh looking, with a focus on user experience.
+Being a web designer and developer, the website designs I’ve created for my own clients have been bold, clean, modern, and fresh looking, with a special focus on user experience and conversion optimization.

 Using WordPress would also make it easier for the site owner to manage and maintain the website himself, saving on management and maintenance time and costs.

 My second advice would be to make the front page more aligned with the business, create a more powerful and compelling headline title and use better visuals of actual homes for sale.

 All of this would help create a stronger message to the site’s target audience, improve accessibility, usability and maybe even create more leads and prospects.